flatpickles/sketchbook/README.md

 -   Show a project's groups on right panel
 -   Make old style possible via theme config (or something like it)
 -   When changing param defaults (assigned in file) what happens?
 Especially with local storage... param default vals will get confusing...
+-   What happens if someone sets a parameterized property from within the project?
+    -   Ideally this change is represented in params UI; e.g. load a text file into a multi-line text param
+    -   Maybe they sync on project update?

 Ongoing:

+-   Read through old notes and absorb in design doc
+-   Read through design doc
 -   Accessibility
     -   Param label associations (name // id // etc)
     -   Semantic markup